-Developers' render of the proposed redevelopment of the Delta Secondary School site at 1284 Main Street East.
+Developers' render of the proposed redevelopment of the Delta Secondary School site at 1284 Main Street East as presented to Hamilton's Design Review Panel in January 2023.
 Credit: HANDOUT

 This afternoon, Hamilton’s Design Review Panel discussed the latest design concept for the former Delta Secondary School site at 1284 Main Street East.